Summary

 Senior Executive Service (SES) roles are classified under the VPS Executive Classification Framework (Framework).The Framework provides clarity on the expectations of executives at different levels.
 It sets a consistent and transparent assessment methodology for classifying public service executive positions into one of three bands, using tailored work value assessments.

-Executives should contact their HR unit for further information on implementation of the Framework in their department or agency.
-HR units can contact the VPSC via email at executiveclassifications@vpsc.vic.gov.au
+Executives should contact their People and Culture team for further information about executive classification.
+People and Culture teams can contact the VPSC via email at executiveclassifications@vpsc.vic.gov.au.

 2.2 Can Applicants Seek a Review of a Selection Decision?